itip/itip.github.io/_posts/2015-06-07-raspberry-pi-intruder-alarm-2.markdown

 ## Raspberry Pi and Motion Sensor ##

-1. On the motion sensor, connect the "VCC" pin to the 5V pin on your Raspberry Pi.
+1. On the motion sensor, connect the "VCC" pin to the 5V pin on your Raspberry Pi (the upper-right pin).
-2. Connect the middle "OUT" pin to GPIO4.
+2. Connect the middle "OUT" pin to GPIO4 (left-hand side, 4th from top).
-3. Connect the ground "GND" field on the sensor to the  "GND" field on the Raspberry Pi.
+3. Connect the ground "GND" field on the sensor to the  "GND" field on the Raspberry Pi (right-hand side, 3rd from top).
 4. Run the sample code. ``sudo python sensor.py`` (Note: sudo is needed in order to access the output from the sensors).
 5. When you're finished, press ``ctrl+c`` to exit.

+*If you're unsure which pins to use, take a look at [this page][sensor_pins].*

 <img src="/assets/pi_intruder_2/rpi_and_motion.jpg" srcset="/assets/pi_intruder_2/rpi_and_motion.jpg 1x,
                                                   /assets/pi_intruder_2/rpi_and_motion@2x.jpg 2x" width="600" height="600"/>